axilleas/axilleas.github.io/src/pages/about.md

 [GitLab][gl-site] is an open source git repository application, built on Ruby on Rails.
 I have been using it since version 2.0 and started contributing in version 4.0.
-As of April 2014 I am a member of the community [core-team][] as GitLab recipes lead.
-I also help at the bug tracker, so if you want to ping me, use `@axil`.
+As of [April 2014][twitter-ann] I am a member of the community [core-team][] as GitLab recipes lead.
+I also help at the bug tracker mainly with things involving documentation, so if you want to ping me, use `@axil`.

 ### Fedora
 In early 2013 I started getting involved with [Fedora][], mainly because